Fitch says could cut Cyprus soon

 A painful European rescue plan for the tiny island member of the euro zone has roiled financial markets this week, with large bank depositors penalized as part of the program.

 As part of its bailout deal, Cyprus agreed to fold small deposits of Cyprus Popular Bank, also known as Laiki, into Bank of Cyprus.
-Laiki will be shuttered under the terms of a 10 billion euro ($13 billion) rescue package agreed on Monday in Brussels with international lenders to avert a financial meltdown on the Mediterranean island.
+Laiki will be shuttered under the terms of a 10 billion euro (8.58 billion pounds) rescue package agreed on Monday in Brussels with international lenders to avert a financial meltdown on the Mediterranean island.

-"Fitch will seek to resolve the RWN once further key details of the program have been agreed and made public," the rating agency said in a statement.
+"Fitch will seek to resolve the RWN once further key details of the programme have been agreed and made public," the rating agency said in a statement.

 Rival rating agency Standard & Poor's cut Cyprus' long-term foreign currency credit rating to CCC from CCC-plus last week.
 Moody's Investors Service rates Cyprus Caa3.
 Both those ratings are well into junk territory.